ekspek/dotfiles/README.md

 with the `.vimrc` placed a directory above.

+### Vim plugins and submodules

+[This gist](https://gist.github.com/manasthakur/d4dc9a610884c60d944a4dd97f0b3560) contains all the information.
+To summarize quickly, a first install should run

+    git submodule update --init --recursive

+Updating all submodules is done with

+    git submodule update --recursive --remote

+Installing new submodules is done via

+    git submodule add https://github.com/foo/bar pack/plugins/ekspek/bar

+where `foo` and `bar` are placholder names, replace them with actual plugin names.

 ### Stuff I use

 Plugins are setup with git submodules and Vim's native plugin manager.
 Check [this gist](https://gist.github.com/manasthakur/d4dc9a610884c60d944a4dd97f0b3560) for information and instructions.